rikurauhala/yesan/documentation/manual.md

 ### New transaction view

 This view works just like the new account view, but more information is required.
 To add a new transaction, you first need to have at least one account added.

+### Settings view

+The settings view contains the contents of the .env file.
+You may edit the contents of the file either inside this view, or by opening the file itself with your favorite text editor.
+Pressing the Save button will write all changes to the .env file.
+Please do not edit the rows that start with the # symbol!
+Those are just helpful comments with no actual functionality!